arkency/posts/posts/2020-04-22-practical-use-of-ruby-pstore.md

 For years this blog has been driven by [nanoc](https://nanoc.ws), which is a static-site generator.
 One of its prominent features is [data sources](https://nanoc.ws/doc/data-sources/).
 One could render content not only from a local filesystem.
 With appropriate adapter posts, pages or other data items can be fetched from 3rd party API.
 Like SQL database.
 Or Github!

 Choosing Github as a backend for posts was no-brainer.
 Developers are familiar with it.
-It has quite nice and integrated web editor with Markdown preview — this gives in-place editing.
+It has quite a nice integrated web editor with Markdown preview — this gives in-place editing.
 Pull requests create the space for discussion.
 Last but not least there is [octokit gem](https://github.com/octokit/octokit.rb) for API interaction, taking much of the implementation burden out of our shoulders.

 An initial data adapter looked like this: